Basic Input Output System (BIOS)

 Unified Extensible Firmware Interface (UEFI)

-The UEFI is an updated version of the BIOS, providing support for faster
+The UEFI is an enhanced / fancier version of the BIOS, providing support for

-boot times, larger drives, and improved security.
-You will also find new features such
+faster boot times, larger drives, and improved security.
+You will also find new features

-as TPM and Secure Boot.
-UEFI typically offers a more modern user interface with numerous
+such as TPM and Secure Boot.
+UEFI typically offers a more modern user interface with

 P.O.S.T.

-called POST (Power-On Self-Test) to make sure everything is working correctly.
-If
+Self-Test) to make sure everything is working correctly.
+If something’s wrong, you’ll

 BIOS Updates